Chandi977/Galgotias-MCA-Study-Material/MCA/Semester notes/2nd Sem/DSA Using C/Youtube notes/README.md

 - At the end of the linked list
 - At any position in between

-Let's examine the possible variations:
+Lets examine the possible variations:

 1. **Insertion at Head (Start of List):**
    - Time Complexity: O(1) Constant